Access the Free Library Here!

 This is a Powerful Way to Use Vocabulary When Teaching Novels.

 Novels, where to begin?
 They are incredibly inviting and can be exciting.
-Sometimes the best part is that they do not come with pictures … this leaves everything to the imagination.
-Almost as if you are stuck in a dream, a dream you envision based upon the details of the words you read.
+Sometimes the best part is that they do not come with pictures . . . this leaves a lot to the imagination and how you interpret what you read.
+It is almost as if you are stuck in a dream you envision based on the details of the words alone.

-However, let’s say you have a student (or more) that are reading along and they cannot seem to understand many of the things that are being read, nor can they picture what others are picturing.
-It can feel like a real struggle and you need a strategy fast!
+However, let's say you have a student (or more) reading along, and they cannot seem to understand many of the things being read, nor can they picture what others are picturing.
+It can feel like a real struggle, and you need a strategy fast!

-Let me guide you on a journey, more like a tried and true strategy I use.
-Also, allow me to use one of my FAV-O-RITE books to help you unfold this epic idea!
+Let me guide you on a journey, more like a tried and true strategy I use, to help you unfold this epic idea!

 The Hunger Games and Vocabulary Doodles promo clip

 I am obsessed with The Hunger Games series.
 What feels like ten years ago, laying my eyes on the first book, it was WORTH the read.
-Something about the book, every chapter, made me feel a certain connection and made me feel like our future might just reflect some of the futuristic elements within.
-I can only hope I can be as heroic and brave, yet confrontational, as Katniss Everdeen, the main character.
+Something about the book, every chapter, made me feel connected and feel like our future might reflect some of the futuristic elements within.
+I hope to be as heroic and brave, yet confrontational, as Katniss Everdeen, the main character.
 My favorite line:

 “I volunteer!”
 I gasp.
 “I volunteer as tribute!”